-A grade of "Incomplete" is only intended for use in dire circumstances and always in consultation with the professor teaching the course.
-(Students should not automatically assume that instructors will assign a grade of "Incomplete.")
-The formal paperwork required by the University for a grade of Incomplete shall be filed before the end of the semester in which the Incomplete grade is requested.
+The doctoral student, whether on appointment or not, is discouraged from taking any "Incompletes" in their coursework since there is ample time within a semester to complete course requirements.
+An "Incomplete" should be contemplated only in dire circumstances and always in consultation with the professor teaching the course.
+The student should not automatically assume that instructors will assign a grade of "Incomplete."
+All such grades must be specifically arranged in advance.
 The student should be aware that the designation of "Incomplete" appears on the University's final transcript even after the coursework is completed.
-An inordinate number of such grades might constitute a red flag to potential employers or doctoral programs, including the Department of History at Kent State University.
+An inordinate number of such grades might constitute a red flag to potential employers.

-The Graduate Program Committee insists that an M.A. student on appointment must complete the work for any courses in which they have taken an "Incomplete" no later than the end of the following semester if they are to have their appointment renewed.
-If a first-year M.A. appointee has not completed their "Incomplete" from the Fall semester by the end of the Spring semester, their second-year appointment will not be renewed.
-Failure to finish an "Incomplete" from the Spring semester by the end of the Fall semester of the second year will result in the termination of the student's appointment.
+The Graduate Program Committee insists that the doctoral student on appointment must complete the work for any courses in which they have taken an "Incomplete" no later than the end of the following semester if they are to have their appointment renewed.
+If a doctoral appointee has not completed their "Incomplete" from the Fall semester by the end of the Spring semester, their appointment will not be renewed.
+Similarly, failure to finish an "Incomplete" from the Spring semester by the end of the Fall semester of the next academic year will result in the immediate termination of the student's assistantship.
 The student who must remove an "Incomplete" from their record in order to retain an assistantship should submit the work early enough in the semester so that the instructor has sufficient time to evaluate it and render a grade.
 The burden of timeliness rests solely with the student.